 Isaac started his recipe by chopping half a loaf of Cinnamon Raisin Bread into bite-size cubes.
-Next, he made an egg batter by combining the eggs, butter, sugars, spices, whipping cream, half-n-half, vanilla and bourbon.
-Now he mixed the chopped bread cubes, pecans and some fresh organic cherries from my Mom and Dad’s garden together.
-He placed the mixture into a well greased pan and poured the egg batter over the top; gently tossing everything together.
+Next, he made an egg batter by combining the eggs, butter, sugars, spices, whipping cream, half-n-half, vanilla, and bourbon.
+Then he mixed the chopped bread cubes, pecans and some fresh organic cherries from my Mom and Dad’s garden together.
+Isaac placed the mixture into a well-greased pan and poured the egg batter over the top; gently tossing everything together.

-He placed the bread pudding on his green egg and grilled it for approximately 45 minutes.
-To send this dessert over the top, he served it with a scoop of vanilla bean ice cream.
+The bread pudding cooked on Isaac’s Green Egg for approximately 45 minutes.
+Finally, to send this dessert over the top, it was served with a scoop of vanilla bean ice cream.
 Grilling the bread pudding gave it the perfect hint of smokiness.

 Before we left to travel back home, I jotted down Isaac’s recipe.